 World War I

-On September 24, 1914, the Australian Naval and Military Expeditionary Force (AN&MEF) arrived at Madang Harbor and occupied Madang without any opposition.
-SMS Cormoran escaped undetected.
-The SS Matunga was the first commercial vessel to arrive at Madang docked at Madang wharf during October 1914.
+During late September 1914, SMS Cormoran departed Madang Harbor just before Allied forces arrived.
+On September 24, 1914, the Australian Naval and Military Expeditionary Force (AN&MEF) entered Madang Harbor and occupied Madang without any opposition.
+The SS Matunga was the first commercial vessel to arrive at Madang docked at Madang wharf in October 1914.

 World War II